Available Models Lettered For the ACRN Scale - HO Scale - Other Scales

 Appropriate Era: None

-None of the cars in this set match any ACR prototypes, and the models are not of an overall high
+None of the cars in this set remotely match any ACR prototypes, and the models are not of an overall high

 quality.
-Several of these types were not even represented on the ACR at all.
-(Sleeper, RPO)
+Several of these types were not even represented on the ACR at all (Sleeper, RPO)

 Prototype Photo